Postage Stamp Price Guide — Rare and Vintage Stamp Values

 1. The 1856 British Guiana 1-cent Magenta — the world's most famous stamp — sold at Sotheby's in 2021 for $8,307,000, making it the most valuable stamp ever sold at auction.
 Only one example is known to exist.

 2. The 1918 24-cent Inverted Jenny — an airmail stamp with the biplane printed upside down — is the most famous U.S. stamp error.
-The full sheet of 100 was purchased by a collector for $24 and individual stamps now sell for over $1,000,000.
+The full sheet of 100 was purchased for $24 and individual stamps now sell for over $1,000,000.

 3. The 1847 5-cent Benjamin Franklin was America's first official postage stamp.
 A used example in fine condition sells for around $1,500 today — but an unused example with original gum can exceed $50,000.